Sustainable Living Tips

 Say 'no' to over-laundering

 The next time you stay at a hotel, ask staff to refrain from washing your towels and sheets after every use.
-You'll reduce water consumption — hotels account for 15% of all U.S. water usage — and you'll conserve the energy needed to heat the water.
+You'll reduce water consumption — hotels account for 15 percent of all commercial water use in the U.S. — and you'll conserve the energy needed to heat the water.

 Stay in sustainable lodging

-Energy usage accounts for 60% of the average hotel's carbon footprint.
-So the next time you're looking to book a room, insist on a hotel with LEED certification, which recognizes reduced water and energy usage in commercial buildings.
+In the U.S., hotels spend nearly $2,200 per room annually on energy costs.
+So, the next time you're looking to book a room, insist on a hotel with LEED certification, which recognizes reduced water and energy usage in commercial buildings.

 Reduce your rubbish